cjmorale/RSA/README.md

 - d: private deryption key (the key you keep secret)

 Below is an example of a proper JSON payload for this endpoint.
-The only way someone could decode the message is by having the decryption exponenet **d**.
+The only way someone could decode the message is by having the decryption exponent **d**.
 The only way to find **d** is to factor N which is computational infeasible if we pick large enough primes **p** and **q**

 ```json
 {